grycap/oscar-landing/content/english/blog/post-oscar-fdl-composer.md

 FDL-Composer is a tool to implement workflows for OSCAR and SCAR.
 It creates a YAML file from a graphic designer.
 We are going to simulate the example [video-process](https://github.com/grycap/oscar/tree/master/examples/video-process)

+This example supports highly-scalable event-driven video analysis using ffmpeg to extract keyframes of the video and darknet to analyze such keyframes.
+It requires two OSCAR services.
+One where the video is going to get cut into frames.
+The second one process those frames.
+It also requires three MinIo buckets.
+One for the input.
+One for the output.
+And the last one for the connection between both services.
+So when a video is uploaded to the input bucket, split video OSCAR services will be triggered and let the frames in an intermediary bucket.
+That will trigger the processing frame OSCAR service.
+Furthermore, the result will be stored in the last bucket.

 Drag the OSCAR functions we are going to use.
 In this case, two.

 ![2-fdl-composer.png](images/blog/post-oscar-fdl-composer/2-fdl-composer.png)